SwimmingWebDev/myportfolio/README.md

 #### Documentation

-- [ ] Detailed explanation of how OAuth, HAProxy, and Nginx were configured
+- [ ] Detailed explanation of how OAuth, HAProxy, and Nginx were configured (Angela, Yang)
-- [ ] Report on how the GitHub Contributions widget was integrated
+- [ ] Report on how the GitHub Contributions widget was integrated (Yang)
 - [ ] Report on how the CDN enhances performance